 |Amount of Each Type of Cheese||Approximate Cost|

 |7 ounces of Jarlsberg||$3.05|

 |3 ounces of Dutch Gouda||$1.12|

 I gotta say I really like the Extra Sharp Wisconsin cheddar to make mac & cheese as it's inexpensive and tastes good.
 A bag of elbows only costs $.99/lb.
 Add in 2 cups of milk, ½ stick of butter, and 3 tablespoons of flour, and some salt and you got yourself an easy to make, yet awesome mac & cheese that didn't cost you a a lot.

 You could also use a combination of cheese which is always fun to do.
 I like mixing Gouda and Sharp Cheddar at a 50/50 ratio.
 Also you could try 3 ounces of Gruyere with 5 ounces of Sharp cheddar.

 Mozzarella is the obvious choice here.
 I grab the Whole Milk Mozzarella for $4.99 a pound (it comes in 1 pound portions).
 There are other cheeses I do like better for pizza like Brick and Tuma but they aren't carried at Trader Joe's.
 Both those cheese melt just like Mozzarella but they have more flavor to them.

+Are you looking to make homemade enchiladas?
 I strongly believe in grating all of my cheese.
 No added ingredient that way.
 Flour and dextrose are often added to prevent mold or caking.

 Cheddar, Jack, or Mozzarella, or any combination of those is the best I recommend for homemade Enchiladas.